Grand Funk Railroad

-Gravy Train were a Manchester-based band whose first album, Gravy Train (****) is an enjoyable blend of early Jethro Tull and, er, slightly later Jethro Tull.
-Its flute-heavy blues-based style is a little dated now, but it's got loads of energy and the writing's excellent.
-Sadly, the band never really equalled their debut.
+Gravy Train were a Manchester-based band whose debut, Gravy Train (****), is an enjoyable blend of early Jethro Tull and, er, slightly later Jethro Tull.
+Its flute-heavy blues-based style is a little dated now, but it's got loads of energy, while the writing's excellent, although they never really equalled it.
 By (A Ballad of) a Peaceful Man, later the same year, they were almost unrecognisable as the same outfit; a more mellow sound, replete with (real) string parts on many of the songs.
-The only Mellotron track here is Messenger, with 'Tron strings, possibly fed through a Leslie, along with the guitar part.
+The only Mellotron track here is Messenger, with strings, possibly fed through a Leslie, along with the guitar part.
 The album's no less dated than its predecessor, but hasn't aged as well, I'm afraid, although Messenger is actually a decent enough song.

-I don't know why, but after spitting out two albums in such quick succession, there was a three-year gap before Second Birth (***½) (probably due to label hassles), which wasn't dissimilar to their second effort, though with noticeably more keyboards.
-Gravy Train's last album was Staircase to the Day, and it was business as usual, with the band basically rehashing their previous two albums, although the formula was beginning to wear a little thin by this time.
-There's a minute or so of 'Tron strings on the title track, but once again, one track and that's yer lot.
+I don't know why, but after spitting out two albums in such quick succession, there was a three-year gap before Second Birth (***½) (label hassles?), not dissimilar to their second effort, with noticeably more keyboards.
+Gravy Train's last album was Staircase to the Day, business as usual, the band basically rehashing their previous two albums, although the formula was beginning to wear a little thin by this time.
+There's a minute or so of Mellotron strings on the title track, but once again, one track and that's yer lot.

 |Why Didn't You Call Me

 I've Committed Murder

 Hey Young World Part 2

 Gimme All Your Lovin' or I Will Kill You